Xerrex/rmw-API/README.md

 ![license](https://img.shields.io/github/license/mashape/apistatus.svg)
 * It is a REST Application Programming Interface(API) for sharing a ride if persons are traveling in the same direction.
 * Ride - This is a vehicle with passenger space.
-* Driver - The Creator of the ride is assuemed to me the driver.
+* Driver - The Creator of the ride is assumed to be the driver.

 * The API is developed in Python/Flask.
 Consuming the API can be done with any other tech stack that can process JSON endpoints.